bergesinstitute/graf-method/book-1-unit-2.md

 ## Example

-> Note: When we speak, we frequently omit the personal pronoun, since it's implied in the conjugation of the verb: we say *estoy triste* instead of *yo estoy triste*, or *eres alto* instead of *tú eres alto*.
+> When we speak, we frequently omit the personal pronoun, since it's implied in the conjugation of the verb:
+> we say *estoy triste* instead of *yo estoy triste*, or *eres alto* instead of *tú eres alto*.

     ¿De dónde eres? - Where are you from?
 (Lit.
 “From where are you?”)